GENERAL TERMS AND CONDITIONS

 Drydock is not liable for:

-Article 7 – Additional work
+Article 7 – Changes and additional work

 Article 8 – Rates and payment